eduNEXT/frontend-app-validation-panel/README.rst

 Purpose
 ***************
-The Validation Panel is a micro-frontend (MFE) that empowers course authors to initiate validation processes for the courses they intend to publish on the platform.
-These processes are routed to validator bodies for a thorough course review, feedback, and determination of approval or disapproval.
+The Validation Panel is a micro-frontend (MFE) that enables course authors to initiate validation processes for the courses they intend to publish on the platform.
+These processes are routed to validators for a thorough review, feedback, and determination of approval or disapproval.
 This MFE offers a user-friendly interface, streamlining the course validation process for both authors and validators.

+This application was designed for UNESCO's Open edX instance and depends on the `Platform Global Teacher Campus Plugin <https://github.com/eduNEXT/platform-global-teacher-campus/tree/main#platform-global-teacher-campus-plugin>`_

 Getting Started
 ***************